pkwu/basic-react-practice/README.md

 * Inside of your Hobbies component, modify the code to dynamically render a list item (<li>) for each element in the array of hobbies
 ** If done correctly, upon adding a new hobby using the "Add A Hobby" button, the page should dynamically add the new hobby to the bottom of the rendered list

+* Debugging Tips
+** Double check if your React component accepts props ** Double check if you're referencing the correct variable name when trying to access props.variable ** Bind functions for onClick handlers